SETI/rms-cspyce/README-developers.md

 > Note to Rob: When approving a request that will require making a new distribution,
 > ensure that the version number is updated.
 >
-#### Step 2: Ensure you have a local branch.
+#### Step 2: Ensure you have a local branch

-Make sure you have a local branch that points to the same commit as the development branch.
+Make sure you have a local branch that points to the commit where you want to create the distribution.

-If you are the creator of the branch, then you are done.
+If you are the creator of the development branch, then you are done.
 If you are not the creator, then do a pull of the development branch from the GitHub repository.

 #### Step 3: Understand version numbers